 Can you build a 3D Printer?

 Yes, you can build your own 3D printer!
-However, you need to have some technical knowledge and receptivity to learn new things.
+However, you need to have some technical knowledge and be receptivity to learn new things.

-Do you need to buy software and software for 3D printers separately?
+Do you need to buy software for 3D printers separately?

 No!
 In most cases, the programs are included in the price of the 3D printer.
 In addition, there are free programs to download.
 Read our guide to find about the best free CAD software for 3D printing.

 Are there many models to download and print?